 Using Advanced Wave Memory technology (AWM), this Yamaha P35 supports a high-quality sound.

 For those who might know familiar to digital pianos, the AWM technology record the waveforms with two separate microphones.
 Then, it uses a constant algorithm to filter and encode the sounds.
-Consequently, the final sounds are deeper, fuller and more spacious, which are as good as the acoustic sounds.
+Consequently, the final sounds are deeper, fuller, and more spacious, which are as good as the acoustic sounds.

 Let’s listen to a demo of Yamaha P35 and you will see:

-Once you get more familiar to Yamaha P35, you will want to record your own tracks or make use of interactive lesson software and online courses.
+Once you get more familiar with Yamaha P35, you will want to record your own tracks or make use of interactive lesson software and online courses.
 That time, the MIDI ports will be helpful.